 A Long-Term Commercial Lease May Not Make Sense

 Eventually, a commercial lease will give your business some stability in location and business operations.
 However, a commercial lease may not make sense in the beginning as the company is growing and evolving.
-A commercial lease may lock your business in to a set-term contract for two to five years.
-Breaking the lease early because the space no longer fits your needs can be an expensive proposition, especially if the property owner built out the space to the contract specifications.
+A commercial lease may lock your business into a set-term contract for two to five years.
+Breaking the lease early because space no longer fits your needs can be an expensive proposition, especially if the property owner built out space to the contract specifications.

 Benefits of a Coworking Business Environment

 Under the right circumstances, a co-working space can be supporting, energetic, and benefit from a shared entrepreneurial spirit.
 Co-work spaces can be more economical for startups who may not need an entire office.
 They also provide ready-made workspaces, complete with high-speed internet service, utilities, and furniture.
 In addition to cost savings, a busy entrepreneur may not have the time or energy to deal with the footwork and paperwork necessary to build out an office.

 A co-working space may seem like the best midway option for having a physical location for the business that allows some flexibility for your evolving business.
 However, the terms of the co-working contract may also place restrictions on your business plans.
 A co-working space may not be available 24/7 when you need to put in extra time on a big project.
 If the co-working space becomes popular, the month-to-month terms of the contract may result in a sudden increase in cost to use the relatively limited space.

 A growing business will generally outgrow a co-working space pretty quickly, leaving it as a stop-gap measure.
 However, even for small teams, the reality of sharing a workspace with others can be difficult.
 When sharing a co-working space, you may have little recourse for disruptive people who are interfering with your team's ability to get things done.